chespix/goldbase/README.md

-# goldbase quick start
+# Goldbase Quick Start :money_with_wings:

+If you want to try the Goldbase CloudFormation stacks, this is way easier than figuring out what you need to do from that pdf.

+Prereqs:

+* AWS Account
+* Git installed
+* AWS CLI installed and configured

-to get yourself going:
+To get yourself going:

-* clone the repo
+* clone this repo
+* change the variable values below
-* run these commands
+* run the cloudformation command

 ```keyname="your-ec2-keypair-name"
 az1="choose-an-availabilty-zone"